GSA/fpki-guides/_includes/apple_trust_store_installation.md

 ### iOS Solutions
-Install COMMON on your agency's government-furnished Apple iOS devices using one of these options:
+Install COMMON on your agency's government-furnished Apple iOS devices by using one of these options:
 * [Install Using an Apple Configuration Profile in iOS](#install-using-an-apple-configuration-profile-in-ios)
 * [Install Using Safari Web Browser](#install-using-safari-web-browser)

-Enable full trust for COMMON on Apple iOS devices using this option:
+Enable full trust for COMMON on Apple iOS devices by using this option:
 * [Enable Full Trust for COMMON](#enable-full-trust-for-common)

 #### Install COMMON Using an Apple Configuration Profile in iOS
-Apple Configuration Profiles can be used to install COMMON for both macOS and iOS.
+Apple Configuration Profiles can be used to install COMMON on both macOS and iOS devices.

 Please review the guidance above on [Apple Configuration Profiles](#install-an-apple-configuration-profile).